BERT and Mission Statement

 The Middle School offers a challenging core curriculum for young adolescents.
 Its faculty members share an interest in the academic and developmental needs of middle school-age students.

-Throughout their three years at the Middle School, students explore a variety of courses in Music, Art, Industrial Arts, Health, and Technology.
+Throughout their three years at the Middle School, students explore a variety of courses in Music, Art, Health, Drama, and Applied Science.

 Co-curricular Programs